Matt Koch

-Matthew David Koch (born November 2, 1990) is an American professional baseball pitcher in the Colorado Rockies organization.
-He previously played in MLB for the Arizona Diamondbacks and Seattle Mariners, and for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
+Matthew David Koch (born November 2, 1990) is an American professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Seattle Mariners, and Colorado Rockies, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Career

 Amateur career

 Koch attended Washington High School in Cherokee, Iowa, and played for the school's baseball team.
 The Boston Red Sox selected Koch in the 37th round of the 2009 MLB draft.
 He did not sign and attended the University of Louisville, where he played college baseball for the Louisville Cardinals.

 In 2011, he played collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League and was named a league all-star.

 New York Mets

 Koch was drafted by the New York Mets in the third round of the 2012 MLB draft.
 He made his professional debut with the Low-A Brooklyn Cyclones, and recorded a 5.01 ERA in 13 games for the club.
-In 2013, Koch pitched for the Single-A Savannah Sand Gnats, registering a 6-4 record and 4.70 ERA with 68 strikeouts.
-In 2014, Koch spent the season with the High-A St. Lucie Mets, pitching to a 10-4 record and 4.64 ERA in 120.1 innings of work.
-He began the 2015 season with the Double-A Binghamton Mets, recording a 4-8 record and 3.46 ERA in 35 appearances.
+In 2013, Koch pitched for the Single-A Savannah Sand Gnats, registering a 6–4 record and 4.70 ERA with 68 strikeouts.
+In 2014, Koch spent the season with the High-A St. Lucie Mets, pitching to a 10–4 record and 4.64 ERA in 120.1 innings of work.
+He began the 2015 season with the Double-A Binghamton Mets, recording a 4–8 record and 3.46 ERA in 35 appearances.